 EDEL 320.
-IMPROVEMENT OF INSTRUCTION IN MATHEMATICS IN THE ELEMENTARY SCHOOL.
-(PTE) Three hours credit.

-A comprehensive analysis of the meaning theory, developmental method of teaching, what to teach, grade placement of content, methods of instruction with major emphasis on how to bring about insightful learning tools of instruction including concrete and semi-concrete materials, and means of evaluating achievement.
+Improvement of Instruction in Mathematics in the Elementary School.
+(PTE) (3).
+A comprehensive analysis of the meaning theory, developmental methods of teaching, what to teach, grade placement of content, methods of instruction including concrete and semi-concrete materials, and means of evaluating achievement.

 EDEL 330.
-TEACHING HANDWRITING AND SPELLING IN THE ELEMENTARY SCHOOL.
-(PTE) Two hours credit.
+Teaching Handwriting and Spelling in the Elementary School.
+(PTE) (2).
 A detailed consideration of content, methods, instructional material and evaluation in the fields of handwriting and spelling.
 The student demonstrates competency in spelling and in manuscript and cursive handwriting.